-> OUTLOOK:
+OUTLOOK:

 Global textile industry is estimated to exhibit a CAGR of 4.3% from 2020 to 2027 owing to the increased demand for apparels, especially in developing countries such as China, India, Mexico, and Bangladesh.
 Asia Pacific region (APAC) will be the growth driver, which will contribute around 44% to the industry, followed by US, the EU and Latin America.
-China is a key market for denim jeans in APAC region, and considered to be growing faster when compared to other countries in the same region.
 To keep up the pace of a growing industry, it is necessary to adopt sustainable measures to cut operating costs and increase the economies of scale.